Who is a Christian? Bible vs Human Teaching

 They tie up heavy, cumbersome loads and put them on other people’s shoulders, but they themselves are not willing to lift a finger to move them.
 Matthew 23:4

-Biblical Definition of a Christian?
+What's the Biblical Definition of a Christian?

-According to the Bible, whoever believes in God's son will have eternal life.
+According to the Bible, whoever believes in God's Son will have eternal life.

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 John 3:16 NIV